 Quite why it has taken GEMS so long to establish a further UK curriculum school is Sharjah is something of a mystery - waiting lists in Sharjah schools have been notoriously long.
 Perhaps the fact that an affordable school was the only way Sharjah parents might be attracted has not previously offered the incentive required.
 But with the slow-down in demand for premium sector schools in Dubai, it seems that GEMS has decided to look north at last.

-The Sharjah school will be the fourth in the UAE to carry the Cambridge name, along with the original Dubai school, which recently celebrated its 35th anniversary, The Cambridge High School Abu Dhabi which is also over 25 years old, and the newer GEMS Cambridge International School , also in Abu Dhabi.
+The Sharjah school is the fourth in the UAE to carry the Cambridge name, along with the original Dubai school, which recently celebrated its 35th anniversary, The Cambridge High School Abu Dhabi which is also over 25 years old, and the newer GEMS Cambridge International School , also in Abu Dhabi.
 The opening of GCS also brings the number of UK curriculum schools operated by GEMS in Sharjah to three, with the established Westminster School Sharjah and the relatively recently purchased Wesgreen International School already operating under GEMS ownership.

 Interestingly, the Cambridge International School Dubai was rated Good by the KHDA (Dubai's regulator) for the 11th year running in the 2018-19 inspection round.
 And both the Cambridge High School Abu Dhabi, and its sister school, GEMS Cambridge International School Abu Dhabi are also currently rated Good by ADEK.
 As Sharjah Education Zone does not publish the results of inspections, we can only trust that GCS will aim for a similar quality.